Overview

 PowSyBl also provides importers and exporters for several common pan-european exchange formats (Entso-E CIM/CGMES, UCTE-DEF, etc.).

-PowSyBl as a library provides several APIs for power systems’ simulation and analysis (power flow computation, security analysis, sensitivity analysis, time domain simulation, etc.).
+PowSyBl as a library provides several APIs for power systems’ simulation and analysis (power flows, security analysis, sensitivity analysis, time domain simulation, etc.).
 These simulations can run either on a personal computer or on a server, but they can also run on a supercomputer like in the iTesla project with the Curie supercomputer.
 The separation of the simulation API and the implementations allows developers to provide their own implementations if necessary, which makes the framework very flexible.

 PowSyBl enables users to display network graph diagrams and single-line diagrams of a network in a highly customizable way.